This article will explain how you can get support as a freelancer from the nest Team. nest is the University of Portsmouth’s Student Enterprise Team.

 We run a range of workshops to help you develop your startup ideas.

-Route to Startup (runs all year round - including the summer)
+Route to Startup (runs all year round)

 Throughout the year we run a number of specialist events tailored to specific needs which cover a range of different topics.
 Follow us on social media for regular updates.
 The following programmes run at certain points in the academic year: